marcwferreira/heart-diseases-prediction/README.md

 ## Requirements for running the notebook:

-- Its necessary to have installed the following libraries:
+- It's necessary to have installed the following libraries:
- -numpy
+  - numpy
- -pandas
+  - pandas
- -matplotlib
+  - matplotlib
- -sklearn
+  - sklearn
- -seaborn
+  - seaborn
- -imblearn
+  - imblearn

 ## How to run: